Freedom Of Information -

 Details of the practice, organisational structures, key personnel and how we fit into the NHS

 This practice is part of Greater Peterborough LCG, Cambridgeshire & Peterborough CCG & NHS England and provides medical services for patients living in the geographical area of Yaxley and the surrounding villages.
-Yaxley Group Practice supplies services in accordance with a local Personal Medical Services contract held with NHS England.
+Lakeside Healthcare at Yaxley supplies services in accordance with a local Personal Medical Services contract held with NHS England.

 A full list of local General Practices can be found on the NHS choices website below: